angelrob-1/product-analytics-dbt/README.md

 ---

-## Data Quality
+## Data Quality & Documentation

-This project implements automated data quality testing using dbt.
+This project implements automated data quality testing using dbt to ensure the integrity of the data pipeline.

 ### Built-in Tests